StarRocks/starrocks/docs/en/data_source/catalog/hive_catalog.md

 ## Usage notes

-- The file formats of Hive that StarRocks supports are Parquet, ORC, Textfile, Avro, RCFile, and SequenceFile:
+- StarRocks supports queries against Hive tables in Parquet, ORC, Textfile, Avro, RCFile, and SequenceFile file formats:

   - Parquet files support the following compression formats: SNAPPY, LZ4, ZSTD, GZIP, and NO_COMPRESSION.
 From v3.1.5 onwards, Parquet files also support the LZO compression format.
   - ORC files support the following compression formats: ZLIB, SNAPPY, LZO, LZ4, ZSTD, and NO_COMPRESSION.
   - Textfile files support the LZO compression format from v3.1.5 onwards.

 - The data types of Hive that StarRocks does not support are INTERVAL, BINARY, and UNION.
 Additionally, StarRocks does not support the MAP and STRUCT data types for Textfile-formatted Hive tables.

+- StarRocks supports sinking data to Parquet-formatted (supported from v3.2 onwards) and ORC- or Textfile-formatted (supported from v3.3 onwards) Hive tables:

+  - Parquet and ORC files support the following compression formats: NO_COMPRESSION, SNAPPY, LZ4, ZSTD, and GZIP.
+  - Textfile files support the NO_COMPRESSION compression format.

+  You can use the session variable [`connector_sink_compression_codec`](../../reference/System_variable.md#connector_sink_compression_codec) to specify the compression algorithm used for sinking data to Hive tables.

 ## Integration preparations